 In some cases, low rate credit cards may be suitable for customers who want to transfer an existing balance to a new card to save on interest, or for those who just want a no-frills product for their everyday transactions.
 Using ASIC’s credit card calculator, a $2,000 credit card debt charged at 24.99% interest per annum, while making only the minimum monthly repayments, could cost you $6,253 in interest over 23 years and six months.
 Here, the minimum repayment is $52 for the first month.
 Minimum repayments are calculated as a percentage of your closing balance, so they will decrease in line with your balance over time.

 In contrast, a 7.49% purchase rate for that same debt with minimum repayments ($41 for the first month) would mean you’d pay $652 in interest over nine years and two months.
 This would more than halve the amount of time required to clear your balance and reduce the amount of interest you pay by $5,601.

 Pros and cons of low rate credit cards

 Here are some of the potential pros and cons of low rate credit cards:

 Low rate credit cards: pros and cons

 → More info: Visa vs Mastercard: What’s the Difference?

 5-Star low rate credit cards

-The following low rate credit cards received a 5-Star rating in October 2017:
+The following low rate credit cards received a 5-Star Rating in April 2020: